AlmostEfficient/fingertips/README.md

 5. After the prompt is accepted, the preview overlay appears in the bottom-right corner.

 ## Gesture mappings & repeat tuning
-Open the popup to remap gestures (left column) to extension actions.
-Repeat delay/interval defaults live in `shared/constants.js` and are persisted in `chrome.storage.local` as part of the extension state.
-Adjustments can be added to the popup later if desired.
+Open the popup to choose which gesture (and which hand, if you care) should drive each action: up/right/down/left navigation, delete, favorite, enter, or exit.
+Bindings live in `shared/constants.js` with a 400 ms repeat delay/interval and are persisted in `chrome.storage.local` for the content script to consume.

 ## Delete flow notes
 - The first delete uses the native toolbar so the background service worker can capture the full CloudKit endpoint + payload template.
 - Subsequent deletes call `records/modify` directly with the stored template and the current asset metadata (record name + change tag taken from the Photos React fiber tree).
 If metadata is unavailable, the script falls back to the UI path.
 - After successful direct deletes, the script nudges the UI (arrow-right in OneUp, DOM cleanup in grid view) to keep navigation smooth while Photos receives CloudKit updates.
-- Gesture recognition is temporarily disabled; the offscreen document remains in the codebase for future reactivation once camera handling is solid.

 ## Development tips
 - To inspect asset metadata resolution, enable Chrome DevTools on the iCloud tab and watch console logs prefixed with `Fingertips`.